bestbat/Homura/README.md

 - To open winetricks in a prefix use `Homura Winetricks Steam`
 - To run a exe file in a prefix use `Homura RunEXE Steam /usr/home/alexander/Downloads/Patch.exe`

-# Feature list / To-Do list
+# Feature / To-Do list

 Features | Done?
 ------------ | -------------